 Each week I will assign you homework through the Cengage Now portal covering the corresponding chapter listed on the syllabus.
 The assignment will be available for view and completion beginning the Monday that we will be covering the chapter.
 You will complete the homework on-line using Cengage Now.
 Assignments are due by 8pm on Sundays, the day before we start the next chapter.
-There will be 9 assignments, each being worth 5 points (and a free 5 points to get to 50 points!).
+There will be 10 assignments, each being worth 5 points.
 Aggregate homework scores may be curved, but usually there is little or no curve.
 Also, I have assigned optional homework that you may complete if you wish to have extra practice.
 The optional homework is not graded and extra credit will not be given for completion.

-Class Participation and Extra Credit
+Class Participation, and Extra Credit